 Have you ever wondered why Japanese don’t wear shoes inside?
 Well I did.
 And it’s funny because I’ve always seen in anime people taking off their shoes all the time and I didn’t understand why they did it.
 I mean, it’s kind of normal to take your shoes at home, but in restaurants?
 This is kind of new.
 So I started doing some research because, when you travel to Japan, you do want to respect culture and avoid some faux-pas with the Japanese shoes etiquette.
 I found that when you get the principle, it is easy to understand when you should take off your shoes or not.
 And also how to do it.
 Yes, there’s a specific way to take off your shoes in Japan, and you probably weren’t expecting that.
 But, we’re talking about Japan, and if they did things like everyone else, we wouldn’t be so fascinated about this amazing country.

-So why do Japanese take off their shoes?
+So why do the Japanese take off their shoes?
 The Japanese take off their shoes for cleanliness.
 Traditionally, the Japanese ate meals sitting on tatami mats instead of chairs, and they rolled out the futon to sleep on tatami floors.
-As they are very close to the floor, it’s not ok to bring the shoes into the house which would result in a dirty floor.
+As they are very close to the floor, it’s not ok to bring the shoes into the house, which would result in a dirty floor.

 Seen this way, it seems logical to take off your shoes when you enter a house, but, as usual, things are not that simple in Japan.
-Yes, not only you have to take your shoes off, but you have to change into slippers.
-And there are different slippers for different rooms, and rooms where even slippers can’t be used and you have to enter barefoot or with socks… I guess you get the idea: it’s complicated!
+Yes, not only do you have to take your shoes off, but you have to change into slippers.
+And there are different slippers for different rooms, and rooms where even slippers can’t be used, and you have to enter barefoot or with socks… I guess you get the idea: it’s complicated!
 Now let me help you understand a little better how this shoe thing works so you won’t feel lost when you visit Japan.